CasperrDeveloper/Scorpion/README.md

 Objects GetObjects(Content URL)
 Returns a array of objects provided the URL.

-string HttpGet(string url, bool synchronous)
+string HttpGet(string url, Boolean synchronous)
 Send a HTTP get request to the given url and returns the response body.

-string HttpPost(string url, string data, bool synchronous) Preforms a POST request to the specified URL, using the specified data.
+string HttpPost(string url, string data, Boolean synchronous) Preforms a POST request to the specified URL, using the specified data.